 These nutrients help keep bones, teeth and muscles healthy.

-A lack of vitamin D can lead to bone deformities such as rickets in children.
+A lack of vitamin D can lead to:

-Adults can have bone pain caused by a condition called osteomalacia.
+- bone pain caused by a condition called osteomalacia in adults

 In Ireland, studies have shown that adults have low levels of vitamin D.

 From about late March to the end of September, most people should be able to get all the vitamin D they need from sunlight.